cataliniovita/shodanalyzer/README.md

 ### Honeyscore

 Shodan have also a honeypot detector: [honeyscore](https://honeyscore.shodan.io/).
 We can track a possible honeypot IP using this API.
 The honeyscore will be ranked with a maximum of 1.0 score.
 So, a score bigger and equals than 0.5/1.0 will be detected as a honeypot.

+## Web vulnerability scanner

+Shodanalyzer has an extra argument: domain.
+You can use ``-d`` argument to select a domain scan.
+Scanning this, will result in having a full CVE raport, with a risk score info.